 I usually set my squash aside for at least half an hour to let it cool.
-Then I use a fork to scrape out all the noodly goodness.
+Then I use a fork to scrape out all the noodle goodness.

 How long can you keep a spaghetti squash before cooking it?

-A spaghetti squash will keep in the refrigerator after cooking for about a week.
-If stored properly an uncooked spaghetti squash can keep in a dry and dark area for over a year.
+Spaghetti squash will be kept in the refrigerator after cooking for about a week.
+If stored properly an uncooked spaghetti squash can be kept in a dry and dark area for over a year.
 When I grow spaghetti squash in my garden, I store my harvest inside and use it all winter!